 Americans throw away 25 percent more trash during the Thanksgiving to New Year’s holiday season than any other time of year.
 The extra waste amounts to 25 million tons of garbage, or about 1 million extra tons per week!
-This year, avoid lugging six trash bags to the curb on Dec.
-26 by finding clever ways to repurpose leftover greeting cards, wrapping paper and other holiday waste items instead.
+This year, avoid lugging six trash bags to the curb after the gifts are unwrapped by finding clever ways to repurpose leftover greeting cards, wrapping paper and other holiday waste items instead.
 To get you started, Earth911 rounded up 10 ways to upcycle common holiday leftovers into new-to-you items that can be used any time of the year.

 Homepage Image: Vanessa/Nifty Thrifty Things